Abhishek1487/Solving-Boolean-SAT-Problem-using-Grovers-Algorithm/README.md

 # Solving-Boolean-SAT-problem-using-Grovers-Algorithm
 This repository is about solving a particular Boolean satisfiability problem using Grover's algorithm from Scratch.
+Grover's Algorithm is a quantum search algorithm which provides quadratic speed up over the classical algorithms when searching on unsorted and large datasets.

 Problem Statement-Frank wants to throw a dinner party to celebrate Alice and Bob’s engagement.
 He is also considering inviting their mutual friends Charles, Dave and Eve.
 However, he is aware that Charles will come to the party only if